Nephos/jalik/README.md

 # Wtf ?

 On day, I discover a "onclik jalik" btn on the web.
-It was ugly and bad.
+It was ugly and worse.
 I wrote this gem to parse it.
-It is pointless but I liked it.
+It is pointless but...
+I needed it.

 # How to use